 Logistics and delivery

-One of the key participants of the supply chain are the distributors responsible for the delivery of goods.
+One of the key participants of the IoT supply chain management are the distributors responsible for the delivery of goods.
 They use IoT technology to provide their partners with real-time data on product locations and approximate time of arrival, as well as inform them of any delays.

 What is more, by analyzing delivery routes, distributors can optimize them to cut costs in the future, especially if deliveries are done by several means of transportation.